PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 https://www.youtube.com/watch?v=xg7rBg8p2zQ&feature=youtu.be

 ### Version 1.2
-- New the colorNotes property for colorizing individual piano keys with the format "R,G,B,A N,NN,N#,etc."
+- New 'the colorNotes' property for colorizing individual piano keys with the format "R,G,B,A N,NN,N#,etc."
 (exp. set the colorNotes of widget 1 to "255,255,255,127 C,E5" -- sets C notes on all octaves and the sinlge E note on 5th octave to 50% transparent white)
 Passing multiple lines of colors _ notes pairs is peritted.